#1 Combine a Winery Holiday Open House with Shopping . . .

 Virginia’s museums cater to interests ranging from the Civil War to gardening to bluegrass music.
 For the mountain music lover, stop in the Ralph Stanley Museum gift shop in Clintwood for Stanley CDs and Crooked Road apparel.
 Check out the shop at the American Civil War Center at Tredegar in Richmond for the Civil War buff in the family.
 Marine life fanatics would love a gift from the Virginia Aquarium & Marine Science Center in Virginia Beach.
 Green thumbs will delight in the gardening gifts at Lewis Ginter Botanical Gardens in Richmond.

-Richmond's Adventure Challenge offers trips, lessons, and tours in whitewater kayaking, snow skiing, coastal kayaking, river tubing, and rafting.
+Shenandoah River Adventures in Shenandoah offers tripsand tours in whitewater kayaking, river tubing, rafting and fishing.
 Combine your next vacation with lessons for yourself, family and/or friends.

 If you're like millions of other shoppers, you're looking for bargains.
 Consider shopping at Virginia's Outlets.
 These popular destinations feature upscale clothing, sporting goods and electronics at bargain-basement prices.
 If the price tag isn't as important as the designer tag, you'll probably find what you're looking for at Virginia's high-end shopping centers.